rtyler/brokenco.de/_posts/2021-02-24-notes-on-webtorrent.md

 [WebTorrent](https://webtorrent.io)
 is one of the most novel uses of some modern browser technologies that I have recently learned about.
-Using WebRTC is is able to implement a truly peer-to-peer data transport on top of support offered by existing browsers.
+Using WebRTC is able to implement a truly peer-to-peer data transport on top of support offered by existing browsers.
 I came across WebTorrent when I was doing some research on what potential future options might exist for more scalable distribution of free and open source